Peristalsis Is Characteristic Of Smooth Muscle

 Smooth muscle cells, also called smooth muscle fibers or myocytes, are typically small and spindle-shaped, with a single nucleus located in the center of the cell.
 These cells contain actin and myosin filaments arranged in a crisscross pattern rather than the organized sarcomere structure found in striated muscle.
 This arrangement allows smooth muscle to contract over a greater range of lengths compared to other muscle types, making it ideal for organs that undergo significant changes in volume.

 Unlike skeletal muscle, which is under voluntary conscious control, smooth muscle operates involuntarily through autonomic neural input and hormonal signaling.
-So this unconscious control is essential because peristaltic movements and other smooth muscle functions must continue continuously without requiring conscious attention.
+This unconscious control is essential because peristaltic movements and other smooth muscle functions must continue continuously without requiring conscious attention.
 Smooth muscle also exhibits plasticity, meaning it can adapt its contractile properties over time in response to changing physiological demands.

 Why Peristalsis is Characteristic of Smooth Muscle